tlswg/tls13-spec/draft-ietf-tls-tls13.md

-If the server is unable to negotiate a supported set of parameters (i.e., there is no overlap between the client and server parameters), it MUST abort the handshake and and SHOULD send either a "handshake_failure" or "insufficient_security" fatal alert (see {{alert-protocol}}).
+If the server is unable to negotiate a supported set of parameters (i.e., there is no overlap between the client and server parameters), it MUST abort the handshake with a "handshake_failure" or "insufficient_security" fatal alert (see {{alert-protocol}}).